API and Plugin Development

 Future Development

-InterroBot plugins represent a new feature (summer '24), more technical details will be forthcoming, though the interrobot-plugin GitHub repo may be more active than this webpage, at this stage.
+InterroBot plugins represent a new feature, more technical details will be forthcoming, though the interrobot-plugin GitHub repo may be more active than this webpage, at this stage.
 Contact me through the app if you have any questions.

-InterroBot is a web crawler and developer tool for Windows, macOS, and Android.
+InterroBot is a web crawler and developer tool for Windows, macOS, Linux, and Android.

 Want to learn more?
 Check out our help section or download the latest build.